Kim Ki-young

-Kim Ki-young (October 10, 1919 - February 5, 1998) was a South Korean film director, known for his intensely psychosexual and melodramatic horror films, often focusing on the psychology of their female characters.
-Kim was born in Seoul during the colonial period, raised in Pyongyang, where he became interested in theater and cinema.
-In Korea after the end of World War II, he studied dentistry while becoming involved in the theater.
-During the Korean War, he made propaganda films for the United States Information Service.
-In 1955, he used discarded movie equipments to produce his first two films.
-With the success of these two films Kim formed his own production company and produced popular melodramas for the rest of the decade.
+Kim Ki-young (October 10, 1919 - February 5, 1998) was a South Korean film director known for intensely psychosexual, melodramatic, and grotesque films, often centred on female characters.
+Born in Seoul and raised in Pyongyang, he developed an interest in theatre before moving south after World War II, where he studied dentistry while continuing to work in theatre.
+During the Korean War, he made propaganda films for the United States Information Service, and in 1955 used discarded equipment to produce his first two features, whose success led him to establish his own production company.